 “Counterparty” means any person or entity that is a party to a Contract with the University.

-“Deans” are defined at UH Mānoa as the Deans of (1) the Colleges of Arts and Sciences, (2) the School of Architecture, (3) the Shidler College of Business, (4) the College of Education, (5) the College of Engineering, (6) Hawaiʻinuiākea School of Hawaiian Knowledge, (7) School of Nursing & Dental Hygiene, (8) the Outreach College, (9) School of Pacific and Asian Studies, (10) Myron B. Thompson School of the Social Work, (11) School of Travel Industry Management, (12) College of Tropical Agriculture and Human Resources, (13) John A. Burns School of Medicine, (14) William S. Richardson School of Law, (15) Graduate Division, (16) School of Ocean and Earth Science and Technology.
-As defined in this policy, the University Librarian is also included in this group as well as the Directors of (1) the UH Cancer Center (2) Waikiki Aquarium (3) Lyon Arboretum (4) Institute for Astronomy (5) Athletics.
+“Deans” are defined at UH Mānoa as the Deans of (1) the College of Arts, Languages & Letters, (2) the School of Architecture, (3) the Shidler College of Business, (4) the College of Education, (5) the College of Engineering, (6) Hawaiʻinuiākea School of Hawaiian Knowledge, (7) College of Natural Sciences (8) School of Nursing & Dental Hygiene, (9) the Outreach College, (10) the College of Social Sciences (11) Thompson School of Social Work & Public Health, (12) College of Tropical Agriculture and Human Resources, (13) John A. Burns School of Medicine, (14) William S. Richardson School of Law, (15) Graduate Division, (16) School of Ocean and Earth Science and Technology.
+As defined in this Policy, the University Librarian is also included in this group as well as the Directors of (1) the UH Cancer Center, (2) Waikiki Aquarium, (3) Lyon Arboretum, (4) Institute for Astronomy, and (5) Athletics.
 The term “Deans” does not include deans other than those listed above, Center directors, or assistant or associate deans, assistant or associate directors, or assistant or associate vice chancellors.

 “Significant Commitment” is an obligation that meets any one of the following criteria:

 "Template Agreement(s)" are written form agreements that have been approved by OGC for a specific purpose.
 Any material changes to a Template Agreement, or using a Template Agreement for other than its specified purpose, requires OGC approval.

 “University” includes the University of Hawaiʻi and all of its constituent campuses, colleges, departments, institutes, centers, and units.